June 25, 2024 - Dennis Maicon

 Advanced technologies like AI and ML automate rule tuning and adjust strategies in real time, effectively preventing emerging onboarding fraud.
 They enrich existing data and identity verifications, combining behavioral and device intelligence to confirm identities and detect synthetic IDs.
 Additionally, these systems can track payment histories and previous abuse instances to prevent cross-channel fraud.

-Dive deeper: Join the Mastercard’s Identity Insights and DataVisor Webinar
+Dive deeper: Watch the Mastercard and DataVisor Webinar

 To explore customer-centric strategies that truly enable day zero risk, join me and Mastercard’s Sarah Strano for our upcoming webinar.
-You’ll have the chance to ask all your questions about day zero risk, plus you’ll hear:
+You’ll hear:

 • Practical tips for implementing Day Zero Risk strategies